Best Wireless Internet Providers

 con Requires purchase of Verizon’s $240 modem/router up front

 We suggest bundling your Verizon LTE Home Internet service with a Verizon cell phone plan.
-At $40 a month, you’ll get internet and mobile phone access, instead of paying $60 per month for just internet.
+At $40 a month, you’ll get internet and mobile phone access instead of paying $60 per month for just internet.

 What to look for in fixed-wireless internet service

 When checking into home internet service, you want to look for a generous data cap (250 GB per month or more), broadband internet speeds (which means download speeds of at least 25 Mbps), and reasonable prices.
-Wireless broadband delivers these features fairly consistently, although prices vary.
+Wireless broadband delivers these features reasonably consistently, although prices vary.

-• Best for unlimited data: Rise Broadband Up to 25 Mbps
+• Best for unlimited data: Rise Broadband Up to 200 Mbps

 • Best for bundling w/phone plan: Verizon $40.00/mo. w/Verizon mobile plan